marwantarek01/AWS-TF-2tierApp/README.md

 # Modules
 ## vpc
-This Terraform module creates an AWS VPC with 2 public subnets and 4 private subnets, an internet gateway and route tables.
+- This Terraform module generates the specified number of public and private subnets based on the provided values for ```private_subnet_cidrs``` and ```public_subnet_cidrs``` specified in the ```terraform.tfvars``` file.
+It also includes the creation of an internet gateway and route tables for these subnets

+- In this project I created 2 public subnets, 4 private subnets,  internet gateway and route tables.

 - Inputs